diegolavalle/timely/README.md

-# chessclock
+# Timely Chess Clock

-Chess clock iPhone/iPad app
+A chess clock app for iPhone and iPad.